 Mitel OpenCount is a software package for managing connection data in communication systems; it gives a transparent overview of all cost structures.
 It is intended for companies, administrations, authorities and public institutions, old people's homes, care homes, and hospitals.
-Apart from the basic OpenCount licence various additional licences are available for the various application fields (see Mitel 415/430 or Mitel 470 system manual).
+Apart from the basic OpenCount licence various additional licences are available for the various application fields (see system manual for the appropriate communication server).